 No matter what the results are, we know the nonprofit sector has worked tirelessly to help get out the vote, using our nonpartisan voices and actions to encourage those in our communities to exercise their right to do so.
 As the polls close and we begin to learn the results, I want to thank nonprofits across the state for the work you do to support our communities - to feed, clothe, shelter, and connect people to resources in safe and healthy ways.
 You touch the lives of so many to encourage them, often in the face of great personal sacrifice.

 As mission-driven, purpose-filled organizations, we ask those who want to help to support our missions, not what their political persuasion is or how they plan to vote.
 We bring people together from different backgrounds and experiences to care for one another and to create safe and healthy communities.

 Amid this election, we have the opportunity to lift our voices together, to remain focused on our missions.
 Even as we care for one another by continuing to be physically or socially distant, we can still reach out to those in need and to those we love; let’s also find ways to have dialogue with those with whom we may disagree and model the way for positive civic engagement.
 When we focus on what is important – our families, our community and our country – we may find some common ground and work together.

-As you continue to care for our communities, let us know how we, at the North Carolina Center for Nonprofits, can support you over the next few weeks and months.
+As you continue to care for our communities, let us know how we, at the North Carolina Center for Nonprofits, can support you over.
 We are here for you.
 We will continue to provide you with timely, relevant, and reliable resources to help you achieve your mission.
 Thank you for all you continue to do to help strengthen our communities.
 We are in this together.

 Here are helpful resources and ways nonprofits can respond to the election from our sister association, Washington Nonprofits.